General Liability Insurance

 - Professional Errors: You can’t depend on your general liability policy to cover you if you’re sued for failing to uphold a professional standard of care – that’s what your E&O insurance is designed to cover.
 For example, if you were contracted to get someone’s website up and running by Black Friday and you didn’t, your client could sue you for losses because he or she was not able to sell products during a peak online shopping season.

 - Employment Practices Lawsuits: Once again, this is something that General Liability cannot cover.
 However, the proper employment practices liability insurance (EPLI) coverage will help you deal with these types of issues if they do occur.

 - Property Damage: Another type of insurance exists for this.
-If you want to protect your commercial property from theft, fires, or any other weather-related damage, you should be looking to purchase commercial property Insurance.
+If you want to protect your commercial property from theft, fires, or any other weather-related damage, you should be looking to purchase commercial property Insurance and specific policies like fire insurance coverage.

 What Does General Liability Insurance Cost?